akshaya-ajith/slurm_agent/README.md

 - `discover_slurm.py`: Utility to check for SLURM API availability.

 ## Configuration
-Currently, keys and passwords are entered at runtime for security.
+Currently, keys and passwords are in the `.env` file.